 Digital Mums Life

-I used my own business as a Program Partner on the Strategic Social Media Manager Programme.
+I used my own business as a Program Partner on the Associate Programme.
 I was really into genealogy and a website that I had started as a hobby was really taking off so I decided to focus on that.
 It had got to the stage where I was getting regular paid projects out of it and I wanted to take it to the next level.
 So I redesigned the website (something else I did on the side - I know I do a lot of different things!) and got to work building my Twitter and Facebook accounts as well as writing blogs and curating interesting content.
 The best part of the course was my brilliant Digital Mum peer group; Claire, Corinna and Faye were just so supportive.

 Graduation and beyond